 Many kinds of equipment and methods are used by Andre Abajian and the crew of SoCal Removal to determine the type of soil prevailing in an area.
-These procedures should only be performed by a competent person and can consist of any of the following methods:
+These procedures should only be performed by a State licensed geologist and or competent person and can consist of any of the following methods:

 - Pocket Penetrometer

 - Shearvane (Torvane)